lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ACKAlwaysRcv title='Receiver State Machine for the ACK Always Mode'}

 ### ACK on error
+The ACK on error sender is very similar to the ACK always sender,

 # SCHC Compression for IPv6 and UDP headers